What We Believe • City Church

 III.
 The Scriptures

-The Scriptures of the ancient Church constitute the divinely inspired Word of God.
-This Holy Bible (lit. ‘holy library’) is revelatory and authoritative and applicable in all areas of life.
+The Scriptures of the ancient Church constitute the divinely inspired Word of God—revelatory, authoritative, and applicable in all areas of life.

 The Stories and The Story